 If On a Winter's Night a Fox is a passionate defence of urban foxes, exploring the fox’s role in folklore and culture from Roman Times to modern London (2014, Remarkable Books).

 He is currently working on Book 3 of the Ravenmaster trilogy and a historical novel, funded by the Arts Council, about the siege of Leningrad.

 As a screenwriter, John has written several short films, including 'Visiting Mr Keats' (Best Short, NYC Indie Film Festival 2016; London Independent Film Festival; Amsterdam Lift-Off Film Festival), 'The Last Words of Gavrilo Princip' (Short of the Year Festival 2016), and 'We'll Meet Again' (Best Foreign Film Nominee, New Hope Film Festival 2016), as well as the TV/Arts series Then Dance (National Lottery Award nominee, Best Use of Public Funding - Arts, 2015).

 His first feature screenplay, 'Chosen,' exploring the love triangle between Johannes Brahms and Clara and Robert Schumann, received an Honourable Mention in the UK Film Festival and was an Official Finalist at the World Series of Screenwriting, Los Angeles, and the New Hope Film Festival 2017.
 'The Conspirators,' following Gavrilo Princip and his school friends' plot to assassinate the Archduke Franz Ferdinand, was a Feature Screenplay Competition Winner at the London Film Awards 2016.
-In 2015 and 2016, John was a screenwriter-in-residence at the Royal Central School of Speech and Drama.
+Since 2015, John has been a screenwriter-in-residence at the Royal Central School of Speech and Drama.

 His most recent script, a six episode TV-adaptation of These Dark Wings, is currently in development.